-Methodology: The total shareholder value per share including original amount invested from 1 January 2014 (rebased to 100) assuming that dividends were reinvested at the net asset value of the Company at the time that the shares were quoted ex-dividend.
-Transaction costs are not taken into account.
+Methodology: Total shareholder return, including original amount invested (rebased to 100 from 1 January 2014), assuming that dividends were reinvested at the net asset value of the Company at the time when the shares were quoted ex-dividend.
+Tax reliefs and transaction costs are not taken into account.